GiovanniSalvi/New_Library/README.md

 * Implement the app, adding E-Commerce functionality.

-* Implement the app, adding on mongo.db a new database collection with Superusers who are supposed to use the website,a librarian or anyone in charge to run Library's database.
+* Implement the app, adding on mongo.db a new database collection with Superusers who are supposed to use this app, a librarian or anyone in charge to run Library's database.

 * Implement the app, adding a functionality which allows to calculate the monthly Library revenue.